zachgk/catln/docs/philosophy/testing.md

 Then, any test with overlapping definitions is executed using [arrow testing](arrowTesting.md).
 The simple tests written as sample function inputs and outputs just use arrow testing (with the domain of one item) to match against the other definitions.

 One requirement of this system is the ability to create sample function inputs.
 If you come from an imperative background, this may seem somewhat unreliable.
 Generally, that means that you are not making a strong enough use of the type system to encode the fundamental ideas behind your data types.
 You should write it so that any invalid combination of data would not be allowed in the object and match the type definition.
 The reverse of this is then any type creation would be a valid input.
-Furthermore, all of the edge cases should be much easier to create as they are either boundaries in numbers, or cases in the sum types.
+Furthermore, all of the edge cases should be much easier to create as there are either boundaries in numbers, or cases in the sum types.

 ### Test Proofs

 In lieu of using the testing engine to produce sample inputs to a function, it may be possible to prove using the type properties that an assertion is guaranteed to be true.
-This would actually be proven during type checking, so in those instances no tests need to be manually run.
-You can also specify that an assertion must be proven for additional verification.
+This would actually be proven during type inference, so in those instances no tests need to actually be run.
+You can also specify that an assertion must be proven for a stronger verification.

 ### Test Caching